Quantum transport on Bethe lattices with non-Hermitian sources and a drain: Introduction

 \section{Introduction}

 Quantum transport has been one of the central issues in non-equilibrium physics; see \textit{e.g.} Ref.\ \cite{NoneqReview24}.
-The Landauer~\cite{Landauer57,Datta95} formula well describes the conductance due to one-electron transport through various structures attached to leads in terms of the potential scattering problem.
+The Landauer~\cite{Landauer57, Datta95} formula well describes the conductance due to one-electron transport through various structures attached to leads as a potential-scattering problem.
+Studies based on the Landauer formula have often been conducted in one-dimensional or quasi-one-dimensional models, because the research motivation has mostly focused on quantum transport through semiconductor structures, such as quantum leads with quantum dots.

-Stimulated by a study of quantum transport in complex systems~\cite{Novo16}, particularly on a tree-like network, we here analyze a tight-binding model with sources and a drain set as complex potentials; see Fig.~\ref{fig1}.

-When we trace out the degrees of freedom of the environments attached to the peripheral sites and the central site, the resulting complex effective potential generally depends on energy of the source~\cite{Hatano14}, which represents non-Markovianity of the dynamics~\cite{Hatano21}; see \ref{appA}.
-The present constant complex potentials arise after eliminating the energy dependence of the effective potential, which in turn means the Markov approximation of the dynamics.
-Another way to justify the constant effective potential is as follows.
-If we approximate the dispersion relation of the Fermi particles in the environment as a linear one around the Fermi level with the bottom of the energy band far away from the energy range of interest, the resulting effective potential does not depend on energy~\cite{NakabayashiPrivate24} and the dynamics becomes Markovian~\cite{Nishino24,Taira24}.
+Partly motivated by observations of exciton transfer in natural light-harvesting molecules~\cite{Engel07, Panitchayangkoon10, Collini10, Mohseni14}, an article~\cite{Novo16} considered quantum transport through the Bethe lattice, or the Cayley tree.
+In fact, quantum transport on graphs and networks is gathering more attention based on various motivations; see \textit{e.g.} Refs.~\cite{Mulken06, Rebentrost09, Jackson12, MaquinBatalha22, Silva24}.

+Stimulated by these studies, we here consider a tight-binding model on a tree-like network; see Fig.~\ref{fig1}.
+We seek conditions under which the electronic current from the peripheral light-harvesting sites to the central site reaches its maximum.
+The system may appear simplistic, but we claim that it is a good starting point for studying more complex systems, as it is exactly solvable.

+A new feature of the present study is that the model has sources at the peripheral sites and a drain at the central site, represented by complex potentials, making the system non-Hermitian.
+Another new feature of the present paper is that we solve the eigenvalue problem rather than simulate the initial-value problem.
+Thanks to the model's simplicity, we find all eigenstates almost analytically, allowing us to clearly see which channels produce the most current.

-Analysis of the eigenequation of the system in Fig.~\ref{fig1} shows that the problem itself is an interesting mathematical-physical one in its own right.
+In fact, analysis of the eigenvalue equation of the system in Fig.~\ref{fig1} shows that the problem itself is an interesting mathematical-physical one in its own right.
 We find that the eigenstates that can penetrate from the peripheral sites to the central site are quite limited; most eigenstates cannot reach the central site.
-The current is carried by the former states, which are constructed from the eigenstates of a linear chain with a source and a drain.
-When the number of links is the same for all generations, the current takes the maximum value at an exceptional point where two eigenstates coalesce with zero eigenvalue.
-On the other hand, when the number of links varies randomly over generations, this holds only approximately.
+The current is carried by the former eigenstates.
+This may be common to electronic conduction on fractal systems.